RAF Mildenhall remembers, honors POWs, MIA

-The U.S. Stars and Stripes, and Royal Air Force Ensign flags are lowered during a retreat ceremony concluding POW/MIA Week at Royal Air Force Mildenhall, England, Sept.
+A retreat ceremony concluded POW/MIA Week at Royal Air Force Mildenhall, England, Sept.
 13, 2024.
 The week remembered and honored those Americans who were prisoners of war and those who served and never returned home.
-(U.S. Air Force photo by Karen Abeyasekere)

 |Date Taken: